tushar09-10/benifits-app/README.md

 ## 👨‍💻 About the Author

-This project was built by **Singh** as a comprehensive demonstration of modern frontend engineering skills, including React architecture, TypeScript proficiency, and UI/UX design sensibility.
+This project was built by **Tushar Singh** as a comprehensive demonstration of modern frontend engineering skills, including React architecture, TypeScript proficiency, and UI/UX design sensibility.

 *Thank you for checking out BenefitsAI!*